bobdenotter/many-eyes-of-making/README.md

 ![](https://raw.githubusercontent.com/bobdenotter/many-eyes-of-making/main/Media/Installation/Schermafbeelding%202021-11-01%20om%2017.09.27.png)

 Now you'll have a working copy of the notes, but it won't update automatically.
-To do that, we'll need to set up the "git"
+To do that, we'll need to set up the "git" plugin for integration.

 Go to settings, and click the 'Community Plugins' tab.